Kautenja/playing-mario-with-deep-reinforcement-learning/README.md

 python -m unittest discover .
 ```

-At the last dependency refresh, PyPI exposed `gym-super-mario-bros` 7.4.0 and
+The runtime dependency set targets `gym-super-mario-bros` 9.x and `nes-py` 9.x.
-`nes-py` 8.2.1, while the umbrella checkout carried compatible 8.0.0 and 9.0.0
+The umbrella checkout is the preferred development path because it keeps the
-development releases.
-The dependency ranges accept both paths.
+native emulator and Mario wrapper pinned to matching local submodules.

 ## Tests